 Facebook, Amazon, Google, Netflix, Apple

 Given their stability, security, and persistent profitability, they’re a primary tech stock pick for most institutional investors and those with 401k or retirement savings plans.
-The 2nd quarter 2020 earnings reports were outstanding.
-Investors are not deterred with antitrust investigations, Covid 19 outbreaks, or stimulus it seems.
-They have too commanding marketshare and in the tech platforms they’ve created.

 Should you buy FAANG stocks?
 Some experts believe you should buy them and never sell.
 If you’re a long term investor, it is reasonable that these companies will come out shining through any economic outlook.
 It seems the economic outlook for the next 5 years is bright.
 But there is a lot to know about each individual stock.